Chapter 10 Attention Mechanism and Transformers

 Transformers benefit from the efficiency of the Attention Mechanism and require fewer parameters and can be easily be parallelised.

-Transformers are the backbone of modern NLP networks such as ChatGPT.
+Transformers are the backbone of modern NLP networks such as ChatGTP.
 They are also the backbone of any method that handles multiple modalities (eg. text, image, speech, etc.)

 References